Tunneling protocol: Secure Shell tunneling

 Some SSH clients support dynamic port forwarding that allows the user to create a SOCKS 4/5 proxy.
 In this case users can configure their applications to use their local SOCKS proxy server.
 This gives more flexibility than creating an SSH tunnel to a single port as previously described.
 SOCKS can free the user from the limitations of connecting only to a predefined remote port and server.
 If an application does not support SOCKS, a proxifier can be used to redirect the application to the local SOCKS proxy server.
 Some proxifiers, such as Proxycap, support SSH directly, thus avoiding the need for an SSH client.

 In recent versions of OpenSSH it is even allowed to create layer 2 or layer 3 tunnels if both ends have enabled such tunneling capabilities.
 This creates tun (layer 3, default) or tap (layer 2) virtual interfaces on both ends of the connection.
 This allows normal network management and routing to be used, and when used on routers, the traffic for an entire subnetwork can be tunneled.
 A pair of tap virtual interfaces function like an Ethernet cable connecting both ends of the connection and can join kernel bridges.

 Cyberattacks based on tunneling

-Over the years, tunneling and data encapsulation have in very rare cases been adopted adopted for malicious reasons, in order to maliciously communicate outside of a protected network.
+Over the years, tunneling and data encapsulation have in very rare cases been adopted for malicious reasons, in order to maliciously communicate outside of a protected network.

 In this context, known tunnels involve protocols such as HTTP, SSH, DNS, MQTT.